-The service area has experienced a reduction in medical and dental services over several decades.
-The project provides increases locally available services.
+The service area has experienced a reduction in medical and dental services over several decades, particularly for specialty services.
+The project provides locally available services that otherwise require long-distance transportation.
 Transportation acts as a systemic barrier for low-income, older, and disabled persons.
 By adding local services and reducing the transportation burden, the project addresses a systemic barrier.

 As described in the preceding items, additional support for local transportation will enhance the project.
-Underserved groups will likely be affected by multiple social determinants of health, and additional support for those needs will improve the benefits of the project's services.
+Underserved groups will likely be effected by multiple social determinants of health and additional support for those needs will improve the benefits of the project's services.